GitHub

 Requires React 19+ and the latest stable versions of all dependencies shown.

 In Next.js App Router, service functions can be called directly in Server Components.
 For Client Components, wrap them in React Query hooks.
+See the full chain in the starter: github.com/sindev08/react-principles-nextjs → src/lib/

-// lib/api-client.ts — axios instance
+// lib/api-client.ts — fetch-based factory (NOT axios)

-export const apiClient = axios.create({
+export const api = createApiClient({

 });

-// lib/services/users.ts — service layer
+// lib/services/users.ts — pure API communication

-import { apiClient } from '@/lib/api-client';
+import { api } from '@/lib/api';

-import type { User } from '@/shared/types/user';
+import type { User, UsersResponse } from '@/shared/types/user';

 export const usersService = {

-getById: async (id: string): Promise<User> => {
+getById: (id: number): Promise<User> =>

 };

-// features/examples/hooks/useUsers.ts — hook wraps service
+// features/users/hooks/useUsers.ts — hook wraps service with React Query

 import { useQuery } from '@tanstack/react-query';

-import { usersService } from '@/lib/services/users';
+import { queryKeys } from '@/lib/query-keys';

 return useQuery({